-This article looks at the most common worms that affect horses, how they reproduce, what affects they have on a horse, what signs to look for, and what natural remedy in the Natural Pet Eponacare range has to effectively help your horse with worm burden.
+This article looks at the most common worms that affect horses, how they reproduce, what impacts they have on a horse's health, what signs to look for, and what natural remedy in the Natural Pet Agripathics range has to help your horse with worm burden effectively.

 Small Strongyles Cyathostomin spp

 The most common intestinal worm found in horses.
-Adults of this worm produce eggs in the intestine where they are passed out in the faeces, 1 to 2 days later they hatch into larvae, they will stay here and grow in the faeces till they are at stage 3 where they can infect the next horse that ingests it.
-Once ingested they travel to the lower intestine where they burrow into and become encysted in the intestinal wall.
-This process involves them developing a fibrous capsule around themselves so they can developed from stage 3 to stage 4, which can take several months.
-After this stage they emerge as adults and travel back in to the intestinal space where they begin to lay eggs, finishing the cycle.
+Adults of this worm produce eggs in the intestine, where they are passed out in the faeces.
+Then, 1 to 2 days later, they hatch into larvae, which will stay here and grow in the faeces till they are at stage 3, where they can infect the next horse that ingests it.
+Once ingested, they travel to the lower intestine, burrowing into and becoming encysted in the intestinal wall.
+This process involves them developing a fibrous capsule around themselves from stage 3 to stage 4, which can take several months.
+After this stage, they emerge as adults and travel back into the intestinal space, where they begin to lay eggs, finishing the cycle.

-If the horse is over burdened with encysted larvae it can reduce absorption of nutrients.
-The larvae can also go into a dormant stage called hypobiosis, which can last for months to years, waiting for a trigger usually, environmental to wake up.
+If the horse is overburdened with encysted larvae, it can reduce the absorption of nutrients.
+The larvae can also go into a dormant stage called hypobiosis, which can last for months to years, waiting for a trigger, usually, environmental to wake up.

 Small strongyles can cause severe damage to the wall of the intestines.